animate1978/MB-Lab-docs/docs/new_features.rst

 Version 1.7.8
 =============

-This version was heavily modified over a period of months
+This version brings a ton of new features and updates!

 ----------------
 MB-Dev Framework